tnkumar/20260513-hackathon/README.md

 - Whether the can cell is driven by UR robots and the fruit cell by a SCARA robot
 - Whether Webots uses supervisor fields, position sensors, or controller-specific scripts

-FactoryFlow demonstrates an abstraction layer where the agent is the intent interpreter and the coordinator is the execution boundary.
+RobotAbstraction demonstrates an abstraction layer where the agent is the intent interpreter and the coordinator is the execution boundary.

 ## Abstraction Model